honforstudy/seProject/README.md

   <font size ="24"><li>Future Plan</li></font>
   <ol>
-  <li>Diverse fighter jets: The game offers a variety of unique fighter jets for players to choose from.
+  <li><strong>Diverse fighter jets:</strong> The game offers a variety of unique fighter jets for players to choose from.
 From high-speed maneuverable fighters to heavy bombers, each fighter jet has outstanding performance and weapon systems, allowing players to experience different flying combat styles.</li><br>
-  <li>Rich levels and enemies: The game has designed multiple challenging levels, where players must fight under various terrains and weather conditions and face different types of enemy planes, ground defense facilities, and powerful boss characters.</li><br>
+  <li><strong>Rich levels and enemies:</strong> The game has designed multiple challenging levels, where players must fight under various terrains and weather conditions and face different types of enemy planes, ground defense facilities, and powerful boss characters.</li><br>
-  <li>Upgrades and customization: By shooting down enemy planes and completing missions, players can obtain resources and experience points to upgrade the performance, weapons, and skills of their fighter jets.
+  <li><strong>Upgrades and customization:</strong> By shooting down enemy planes and completing missions, players can obtain resources and experience points to upgrade the performance, weapons, and skills of their fighter jets.
 They can even customize the appearance of their fighter jets to create their exclusive combat aircraft.</li><br>
-  <li>Multiplayer cooperative mode: The game supports a suitable multiplayer mode.
+  <li><strong>Multiplayer cooperative mode:</strong> The game supports a suitable multiplayer mode.
 Players can form teams with friends to challenge difficult levels and support each other on the battlefield.</li><br>
-  <li>BGM: We plan to add music to this game in the future.
+  <li><strong>BGM:</strong> We plan to add music to this game in the future.
 Each level will have different music.
 We will also add music for boss battles.</li>
   </ol>
 </ul>
 <br><br>